Japan population seen falling 30 percent by 2060

 The population is aging at the fastest pace among developed countries because of a low birthrate and long life expectancy.

-"The trend of the ageing society will continue and it is hard to expect the birth rate to rise significantly," Chief Cabinet Secretary Osamu Fujimura told a news conference.
+"The trend of the aging society will continue and it is hard to expect the birth rate to rise significantly," Chief Cabinet Secretary Osamu Fujimura told a news conference.

 "Thus, comprehensive tax and social security reform is needed."